-- I'm having trouble accessing my checklist; how do I get into the OASIS system?
+- I'm having trouble accessing my checklist; how do I get into the OASIS system? for more information.

 To access your checklist, go to OASIS, choose "Web Service," and enter your University of Vermont credentials.
 Your password is case-sensitive.
 NOTE: Please preface your UVM username with campus\ in Oasis.
 While the software will initially allow you to log in without the preface, when the Larner College of Medicine Technical Support Team begins to create LCOM-specific credentials for distribution at Orientation, you will no longer be able to log in without the preface.